JoselleAstrid/ram-watch-cheat-engine/README.md

 ### Common issues

+* The script is prone to errors if it is running while your Dolphin game is starting up.
+If you have to close a Dolphin game and restart it, first use the previous tip of deactivating the Lua script by re-selecting Dolphin.exe in Cheat Engine.
+Then, once your game has reached the title screen or something, try executing the script again.
-* If you're using a Dolphin version other than the ones listed in `dolphin.lua`, be careful about the gameRAMStartPointerAddress.
+* If you're trying to find a gameRAMStartPointerAddress for `dolphin.lua`, be careful.
 You will often get multiple pointerscan results; if you pick the "wrong" result, then the address may work some of the time, but not all the time.
 From what I've seen so far, every Dolphin version has an address that works all the time, you just need to pick the right one.
 (Let me know if you find any exceptions though!)
   * If the gameRAMStartPointerAddress is wrong, then pretty much every address in your Dolphin game script will be wrong, so this can cause all sorts of errors.
 If you suspect this might be wrong, you can try using `debugDisp` on some addresses, as mentioned above.
-* The script is prone to errors if it is running while your Dolphin game is starting up.
-If you have to close a Dolphin game and restart it, first use the previous tip of deactivating the Lua script by re-selecting Dolphin.exe in Cheat Engine.
-Then, once your game has reached the title screen or something, try executing the script again.

 # Performance note

+Running one of these scripts alongside your game may cause the game to run slower, especially if the script uses a breakpoint to run the code.
+Using Cheat Engine's Timer class has noticeably better performance than using breakpoints, even for very simple Lua scripts.
+(Credit to Miles for finding that the Timer class was better.)

-Running one of these scripts alongside your game may cause the game to run slower.
-Generally, it seems to get worse if you've clicked Execute Script many times while testing, and in this case closing and re-opening Cheat Engine may make it better.
+Also, it seems like the script may run slower if you've clicked Execute Script many times while testing, and in this case closing and re-opening Cheat Engine may make it better.
 (But I could be wrong.)

 If you can identify a particular part of the example scripts that is making things slow, feel free to post a GitHub issue about it, and I'll look into it.